cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 For many developers who have primarily worked with interpreted languages such as Python or JavaScript in the past, learning C++ may seem like a daunting task at
-first: There’re many moving parts between your hello_world.cpp and final executable that you can’t simply ignore, especially if you’re keen on developing cross-platform programs or want to collaborate with developers who use a different operating system.
+first: There're many moving parts between your hello_world.cpp and final executable that you can't simply ignore, especially if you're keen on developing cross-platform programs or want to collaborate with developers who use a different operating system.
 In this document you will learn what is happening behind the scenes when you build a C++ project.
 After reading this text you should be able to explain the build